 Here you'll find all the venue information you need, including travel information, a map and a brief history.
 Select a show below to book tickets.

+The Charing Cross Theatre was first run by the Gatti family in the Victorian and Edwardian eras, previously a public house and a music hall simply called The Arches, named after the arches of Charing Cross.
 In its earliest days, buying a cigar and a pint would get you in the theatre for free.

 Members of the Royal Family that have visited the tiny theatre include Prince Charles, Prince Phillip, Princess Anne and Prince Edward.